-11 Top-Rated Attractions & Things to Do in Regina, SK
+14 Top-Rated Things to Do in Regina, SK

 Nicknamed the Queen City, Regina is Saskatchewan's capital city.
 Although it is perhaps not on most people's radar of places to visit, the city will surprise you with its friendly citizens, abundant green spaces, and an impressive number of things to do.

 The city center is dominated by Wascana Lake, and many of the key tourist attractions are located nearby.
-A pleasant afternoon can be spent walking from place to place or by joining the throngs of active, outdoorsy Reginians walking, biking, and strolling the extensive trail system.
+Spend an afternoon walking from place to place or join the throngs of active, outdoorsy Reginians walking, biking, and strolling the extensive trail system.

 The city has undertaken several revitalization projects and done an excellent job of re-energizing the downtown core.
-Today, it's a pleasant place to walk around.
 If you find yourself there on a summer weekend, be sure to swing by the farmers market on Saturday morning at City Square park.

-For more ideas, see our complete guide to the top attractions and things to do in Regina.
+For more ideas, see our complete guide to the best things to do in Regina.

 1. RCMP Heritage Centre